kaiser-rpg/KaiserRPG.github.io/pages/rule/mana/artifact.md

 You can Active more than Mana Capacitor each round, as long as you pay the AP cost.

 ### Spell Booster
 A Spell Booster is an object that increases the amount of mana used to cast a spell.
 This does not reduce Base Degree's Mana Cost.
-But the extra Mana added to the spell can be used to increase the degree or add meta magic as appropriate.
+But the extra Mana added to the spell can be used to increase the degree or add principles as appropriate.

 You can only benefit from one Spell Booster at a time.